Bihar government tells Supreme Court it supports caste survey: Report

 “The caste survey was carried out under the constitutional mandates and aimed to achieve equality enshrined under the Constitution,” the state government told the court in an affidavit on Monday.
 “The state had declared its aim and object for the survey and has now taken steps to achieve the same on the basis of facts appearing in the survey report.”

-The caste survey in Bihar was initiated in January 2022 when the Mahagathbandhan coalition, comprising Nitish Kumar’s Janata Dal (United), the Lalu Prasad Yadav-led Rashtriya Janata Dal and the Congress were in power in the state.
+The caste survey in Bihar was initiated in January 2022 when the Mahagathbandhan coalition, comprising Chief Minister Nitish Kumar’s Janata Dal (United), the Lalu Prasad Yadav-led Rashtriya Janata Dal and the Congress were in power in the state.

 Kumar has since quit the Mahagathbandhan coalition.
 On January 28, he took oath as Bihar’s chief minister once again, for the ninth time, with the support of the BJP.